 How to make low-FODMAP guacamole

-Peel the carrot and grate both the carrot and cucumber.
+Grate the peeled carrot and cucumber.
 Peel the avocado, remove the pit, and cut it into large chunks.
 Mash the avocado with a fork or masher to your desired consistency.

-Add the grated carrot, cucumber, and fresh cilantro leaves.
-Stir in salt, black pepper, and freshly squeezed lemon juice.
-Mix until well combined, and enjoy!
+In a mixing bowl, with the mashed avocado, add the grated carrot, cucumber, and fresh cilantro leaves.
+Season with salt, black pepper, and freshly squeezed lemon juice.
+Stir until well combined, and enjoy!

 Serve this yummy guacamole recipe no onion with FODMAP-friendly chips.